mirror/boost/boost/libs/parameter/doc/index.rst

-We can make any of the parameters optional by following its keyword with the ``|`` operator and the parameter's default value within the brackets.
+We can make any of the parameters optional by following its keyword with the ``|`` operator and the parameter's default value within the square brackets.
 In the following example, we've given ``root_vertex`` a default of ``42`` and ``color_map`` a default of ``"hello, world"``.